chipxsd/stream-based-sync/stream-based-sync.md

 ## 5. Order of Events

+The _event order_ is a very important subject and needs it's own chapter.
+`Sync.Events` are written and read to and from the stream in a linear fashion.
-The _event order_ -- this is a very important subject, it needs it's own chapter.
-We write and read `Sync.Events` off of the stream linearly, in fact server sequence can tell us exactly in what order were events written to the stream -- this type of order is also known as the **total order**.
-The good thing about this order is, that it's simple to work with -- it's predictable and requires no additional logic on the server nor the clients.
+In fact, the server sequence can tell us the exact order of the events as they were written to the stream.
+This type of order is also known as the **total order**.
+The good thing about it is, that it's easy to work with.
+It's predictable and requires no additional logic on the server nor the clients.
 When the model reconciles with events the outcome will always be the same:

 - task objects will be in the exact same order, dictated by the server defined `Sync.Event.seq`;